bhuism/talos-tpi2/README.md

    sys	0m0,005s
    ```

-1) make sure tpiv4 node is no longer in device mode, should be host mode for normal operation
+1) make sure tpiv4 node is no longer in device mode, it should be host mode for normal operation.
-1) optionally log in to bmc and connect to serial console of the node with minicom
+1) optionally log in to bmc and connect to serial console of the node with minicom.

 ### Minicom example for node2